 What is the Episcopal Diocese of Jerusalem?

-The Episcopal Diocese of Jerusalem is one of four dioceses that comprise the Episcopal Province of Jerusalem and the Middle East, one of 40 member provinces of the worldwide Anglican Communion.
-The diocese spans five countries: Palestine, Israel, Lebanon, Jordan, and Syria and is headed by its bishop, the Most Rev. Suheil S. Dawani, who also currently serves as Archbishop and Primate of the Province.
+The Episcopal Diocese of Jerusalem is one of three dioceses that comprise the Episcopal Church in Jerusalem and the Middle East, one of 40 member provinces of the worldwide Anglican Communion.
+The diocese spans five countries: Palestine, Israel, Lebanon, Jordan, and Syria and is headed by its bishop, the Most Rev. Hosam E. Naoum.

 The diocese was formed in 1841.
 The current boundaries of the diocese were established in 1976.
 The first Palestinian bishop was elected in 1976.
-Archbishop Dawani is the 14thbishop and fourth Palestinian bishop of the diocese.
+Archbishop Naoum is the 15thbishop and fifth Palestinian bishop of the diocese.

 The diocese includes 27 parishes.
-The congregations are all Arabic speakers.
+All congregations are Arabic speaking.
 St. George’s Cathedral in Jerusalem and All Saints Church in Beirut also have English-speaking parishioners and worship services conducted in English.